Northern State Parkway: Continued arguments

 Meanwhile, Robert Moses continued hawking the design of the Long Island parkway system and the benefits that these new parkways would bring about for residents.
 The Northern State Parkway, which would run 25 mi from Nassau Boulevard to the Sagtikos Manor Parkway in Dix Hills, had most of its land obtained by August 26, 1928, and by the time, only gaps in the right-of-way acquisition had existed in Westbury and in Jericho.

 In March 1929, it was reported by the LISPC that more than 60% of the right-of-way needed for the Northern State Parkway and its spur parkway to the Southern State were acquired.
 All this land had been given by gifts of individual residents that totaled in 15 mi of right-of-way and 235 acres of land for the parkway.
 By that point, the opposition for the new parkway remained only in Wheatley Hills and the committee formed in 1925 to get the parkway moved out of Wheatley Hills was still affecting the process of acquiring the needed land.
 The Northern State Parkway would choose the best route without any prejudices.
-Moses also told the supervisor of the town of Oyster Bay that Wheatley Hills estates were assessed to cost $1,000 per acre (1929 USD) and land near Hempstead were doubled that over Weatley Hills.
+Moses also told the supervisor of the town of Oyster Bay that Wheatley Hills estates were assessed to cost $1,000 per acre (1929 USD) and land near Hempstead were doubled that over Wheatley Hills.
 The supervisor told the New York Times that they assessments were "grossly unfair" and "ridiculously low" compared to the estates within the same town, who were supporting giving land to the state.

-Major William Kennedy, talked to the New York Times in late March 1929 about the opposition in Wheatley Hills to the Northern State Parkway project.
-Kennedy recently toured the route of the entire proposed system, and that the residents of Wheatley Hills were overlooking the fact that New York City had effective constructed the traffic right to the area, with construction of the Union Turnpike and the Grand Central Parkway, which lead to Wheatley Hills.
+Major William Kennedy, who had recently toured the route of the entire proposed system, spoke to the New York Times that same month, regarding the opposition in Wheatley Hills.
+He argued that the residents of Wheatley Hills were overlooking the fact that New York City had brought the traffic to the area, with construction of the Union Turnpike and the Grand Central Parkway – two projects which established direct vehicular access to Wheatley Hills from points west.
 Kennedy stated only the city line cuts off the parkways from the same high ridges that would be involved.
-Kennedy went on to say that the Wheatley Hills opposes based on the idea that they would be opened to the state for automobile traffic.
+Kennedy went on to say that the Wheatley Hills opposed based on the idea that they would be opened to the state for automobile traffic.